cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 HTTP error 503 occurs when your origin web server is overloaded.
 There are two possible causes discernible by error message:

--   Error doesn’t contain `cloudflare` or `cloudflare-nginx` in the HTML response body.
+-   Error doesn't contain `cloudflare` or `cloudflare-nginx` in the HTML response body.

 **Resolution**: Contact your hosting provider to verify if they rate limit requests to your origin web server.